📅 Timing Guide

 ⏰ Best Time of Day: 4:30-7:00 AM - Kakad Aarti period, minimal queues (30-60 min vs 2-4 hrs peak)

-❌ Worst Time: April-May peak summer, Ram Navami, Guru Purnima, Vijayadashami festivals (6-10 hr waits)
+❌ Worst Time: April-May peak summer, Ram Navami, Guru Purnima, Vijayadashami festivals (6-10 hr waits).
+Got the timing sorted?
+Lock in a Pune to Shirdi cab or estimate the trip on our fare calculator.

 Month-wise Guide: When to Visit Shirdi